Cafe Frankenstein

 Artists Burt Shonberg, Doug Myres (the Gateway Singers) and writer George Clayton Johnson (Twilight Zone, Logan's Run) were the proprietors.
 Shonberg provided a Frankenstein stained-glass window and cubist mural art for the club.
 Shonberg also painted murals for Hollywood's Purple Onion, Cosmo Alley, the Bastille, the Seven Chef's and Pandora's Box, as well as advertising art for Fairfax Avenue's Sandalsville, Don Brown's local surf movie events and a coterie of album covers (including Arthur Lee & Love's 1969 LP Out Here).

 The Frankenstein had a bookstore inside, specializing in banned books.
 There was a sandal shop in the back, as well.
-Sid Soffer managed the Café Frankenstein from 1958–59, before starting his own beat café, Sid's Blue Beet (Newport Beach).
+Sid Soffer managed the Café Frankenstein from 1958 to 1959, before starting his own beat café, Sid's Blue Beet (Newport Beach).

 Controversy

 The Frankenstein's steady diet of controversy started early, with police busts for spiking the espresso with brandy and for allowing a woman to be photographed nude against the inside murals.
 Both charges were eventually dropped, but the damage had been done.
 The last straw was when the local ladies Church League came down on them for creating a stained-glass window of the Frankenstein monster.
 The Church League claimed that stained glass was only for use in the church, and rallied the community against the Frankenstein.
 Owner Burt Shonberg threatened to erect a crucified Frankenstein dummy in front of the coffeehouse, if they didn't back off.
 They did back off, but it became harder to get kids in the door, as parents forbade them from going in.